golfiros/pwasio/README.md

 This project comes solely out of frustration of being unable to run Ableton Live in my current PipeWire/Proton based Arch Linux setup.
-This project would not at all be possible without the skeleton laid out in the original WineASIO project, Despite being a complete refactor, I consider pwasio a derivative work of WineASIO and as such all original authors from that have been kept here.
+This project would not at all be possible without the skeleton laid out in the original WineASIO project.
+Despite being a complete refactor, I consider pwasio a derivative work of WineASIO and as such all original authors from that have been kept here.